medic/cht-docs/content/en/core/overview/architecture.md

 A suite of tools for extracting and normalizing data from the Core Framework's CouchDB, and rendering the data in analytics dashboards to visualize key data for a CHT deployment.
 Read more detail on the [CHT Sync overview page]({{< relref "core/overview/data-flows-for-analytics/cht-sync" >}}) and the  [cht-sync GitHub repository](https://github.com/medic/cht-sync).

+### CHT Watchdog

+Monitoring and alerting for the CHT Core Framework to ensure CHWs are able to deliver care without interruption cause by server downtime.
+Read more detail on the [CHT Watchdog overview page]({{< relref "core/overview/watchdog" >}}) and the  [CHT Watchdog GitHub repository](https://github.com/medic/cht-watchdog).

 ## Client

 ### CHT Core Framework